 French-Irish paper on cancer one of the most highly cited [fr]

-A French-Irish paper on cancer is the one of the most highly cited in the world.
+A French-Irish paper on cancer is one of the most highly cited in the world.
 His authors are part of an old-established French-Irish collaboration.

 The authors of one of the most highly cited on cancer published in the journal Cancer Discovery, the journal of the American Association for Cancer Research are Eric Chevet (INSERM, France) and Afshin Samali (CÚRAM, Ireland).